bradonomics/bradonomics.com/_pages/about.md

     url: /failures/
 ---

 I grew up in Alabama.
 My formative years in the south of the state, my high school years in the north.
 Both places are rural.
 The town where I went to high school is about 15,000 people.
-We live about 12 miles out of town.
+I live about 12 miles out of town.
 I can see my neighbors house but it's far enough I can't hear them unless they're running a lawn mower or a chainsaw.

 After high school I joined the Marine Corps and was trained as a computer tech.
 I was very bad at it in the early days.
 I didn't have a computer growing up so I didn't know anything about them.
 It was a fluke I was even given that job.
 I'd requested to be an electrician.
 Ultimately I'm glad things worked out how they did.
 At my first duty station I was lucky to be mentored by a guy much further down the path that me.
 Who knows where I'd be without him.